ryanmello/lilli/PROJECT_SUMMARY.md

 1. Create agent class in `src/agents/`
 2. Define tools in `src/tools/`
 3. Add to workflow in `src/graph/workflow.py`
-4. Update routing logic
+4. Update routing logic in orchestrator
+5. Update API models if needed (in `src/api/models.py`)
-5. Add tests
+6. Add tests

 ### Add New Tools
 1. Define tool with `@tool` decorator